ForamDeepSlice: A High-Accuracy Deep Learning Framework for Foraminifera Species Classification from 2D Micro-CT Slices: Results

-As a baseline, we selected ResNet101V2, against which all other models were compared.
-Classification accuracy across models ranged from 86\% to 95\%, with ConvNeXt-Large achieving the highest accuracy of 95\%.
-The F1-score, used as a proxy for classification quality, revealed that ConvNeXt-Large and NASNet exhibited the most favorable balance between precision and recall, indicating robust performance across species.
+We used ResNet101V2 as a baseline and compared all other architectures against it.
+Classification accuracy across individual models ranged from approximately 84\% to 95\%, with ConvNeXt-Large achieving the highest top-1 accuracy among single-model configurations.
+Macro F1-score trends were consistent with this ranking, indicating that ConvNeXt-Large and NASNet offered the strongest precision-recall balance across species.

-All models demonstrated excellent calibration, with AUC values consistently exceeding \textbf{0.98}, underscoring their reliability in distinguishing between classes.
+All models demonstrated excellent calibration, with AUC values consistently exceeding 0.98, underscoring their reliability in distinguishing between classes.
+Specifically, ConvNeXt-Large and EfficientNetV2-Large achieved the highest AUC of 0.998 and 0.996, respectively, while even the baseline ResNet101V2 attained an AUC of 0.984 (Table~\ref{tab:model_performance_all}).
+A systematic per-class analysis revealed that no single model dominated across all species: for instance, MobileNet achieved the best recall for \textit{Alveolina} (0.999), EfficientNetV2-Large led on \textit{Arumella} and \textit{Elphidiella}, and EfficientNetV2-Small attained the highest recall for \textit{Baculogypsina} (0.497; Table~\ref{tab:recall_all}), a finding that directly motivated our PatchEnsemble design (Section~\textit{ForamDeepSlice Ensemble Performance} and Algorithm~\ref{alg:patchensemble}).